 The desktop is now stretched out over both monitors rather than them both showing the same thing.

 Incoming search terms:

-- vista laptop does not see external monitor (1)
+- windows vista two external monitorsm (1)

-- using external monitor with vista (1)
+- how to only use an external monitor with vista (1)